 Nearly every type of activity by a nonprofit corporation can become the target of some kind of a claim by a firm or an individual that alleges damage or injury by the corporation or individuals responsible for it (i.e., directors, officers or employees).
 Even if the claim is without merit, the costs of defending against the claim can be very substantial.

 To encourage qualified individuals to accept positions as directors and officers, many nonprofit corporations purchase insurance to cover director and officer (D&O) liability.
 In addition, most responsible nonprofit corporations purchase a basic comprehensive general liability policy that covers liability for accidents in the corporation’s offices, at sponsored meetings and the like.

 Massachusetts law does provide for limitations on liability for uncompensated charitable directors and officers, as well as for charitable corporations, as described in Section 1(e) above.
 However, liability insurance for nonprofit corporations is often a very complicated matter.
 Consultation with an experienced and knowledgeable agent or consultant is essential in order to obtain the right coverage at the lowest premium.
+Resources

 - Oleck and Stewart, Non-Profit Corporations, Organizations & Associations (Prentice-Hall, 1994, Cum.
 Supp.
 2002).